fennifith/Pasta-for-Spotify/README.md

 - [Butterknife](http://jakewharton.github.io/butterknife/), by Jake Wharton, is used to bind views instead of the standard view binding method.
 Truthfully I have no idea what this means but it saves time so just go with it. ;)
 - [Glide](https://github.com/bumptech/glide) is used to load image urls provided by the spotify api.
 This saves a lot of loading time by asynchronously loading an image while scrolling as well as compressing it to speed up the download as much as possible.

-It has almost all the features of the official app, though playlists cannot be downloaded because that could potentially create a way for users to export songs from the app, and I'm sure Spotify would not like that.

 ## Features
+Pasta for Spotify has almost all the features of the official app, though playlists cannot be downloaded because that could potentially create a way for users to export songs from the app, and I'm sure Spotify would not like that.
 - Shows newly released albums and featured playlists
 - A favorites section for playlists, albums, songs, and artists
 - Search through all of Spotify's database